 Lehigh Valley Zoo

 Tune into Facebook for live-streams, animal features and feedings, story hours, and more from the Zoo.

 The NMIH goes online with its "Virtual Museum" offerings.
 You'll find a variety of programming suitable for various age groups ranging from children's story hours to live lectures with historians, virtual tours, and more.
 Check out the full schedule of programming here.

 Missing live music?
-Tune into Facebook for Martin Guitar's new "Jam in Place" series featuring live performances from artists including John Oates, Chris Woods, and more.
+Tune into Facebook for Martin Guitar's "Jam in Place" series featuring live performances from artists including John Mayer, Thomas Rhett, and more.

 Our local PBS station is offering up special on-air content geared towards children.
-Programming during "Lehigh Valley Learns" will feature remote educational offerings for students grades K-5.
+Programming during "Lehigh Valley Learns" will feature remote educational offerings for students grades Pre-K to 12th grade.
 You can also check out PBS39's Distance Learning Center for additional content.